Fairness guarantee in multi-class classification: Introduction

-Another line of works considers algorithmic fairness from an optimal transport perspective~\cite{chiappa2020general,gouic2020projection,Chzhen_Denis_Hebiri_Oneto_Pontil20Wasser,gordaliza2019obtaining}.
-A fair prediction is built upon Wasserstein barycenters of conditional distributions with respect to the sensitive feature.
-Such argumentation extends with little effort to a multi-class setting, even though the proper fairness definition in this context remains a question to investigate.
-This approach provides a fair classifier based on empirical risk minimization (ERM) with fairness constraints on each underlying score.
-However, fairness constraints on scores do not properly translate to fairness at the level of the classifier in the multi-class setting.
-Hence, we opt in the present work to enforce fairness directly at the level of the classifier.

-Up to our knowledge, only few works study fairness in the multi-class setting.
-As previously detailed, ~\cite{Ye_Xie_2020_fairness} enforces fairness by sub-sample selection and is in-processing.
+Up to our knowledge, only few works consider fairness in the multi-class setting.
+In~\cite{Ye_Xie_2020_fairness}, the authors enforce fairness by sub-sample selection and is in-processing.
 In contrast, we keep the whole sample and enforce fairness in a post-processing manner.
+Besides, from a high-level perspective, the procedure described in~\citep{Ye_Xie_2020_fairness} imposes fairness on each component of the score function.
+It is clear that such methodology can be generalized to any convex empirical risk minimization (ERM) problem such as SVM or quadratic risk.
+But, since the decision rule in the multi-class setting relies on the maximizer over scores, we rather directly impose fairness on the maximizer itself.

-The multi-class framework is also considered in~\citep{Tavkeretal2020}.
-However, the authors do not provide an explicit formulation of the optimal fair rule.
-Furthermore, their theoretical fairness guarantee is not distribution free.
-Finally, they only consider numerical experiments for binary classification.
-Our method definitely provides valuable benefits on all these aspects.
+The multi-class framework is also considered in~\citep{Adversarial19,Tavkeretal2020, alghamdi2022beyond}.
+However, the authors in~\citep{Adversarial19,Tavkeretal2020} do not provide an explicit formulation of the optimal fair rule and their theoretical fairness guarantee is not distribution free.
+In addition, they only consider numerical experiments for binary classification.
+Finally, the recent work in ~\citep{alghamdi2022beyond} consider projecting an unfair classifier into a set of fair classifiers.
+However, as illustrated in Section~\ref{subsec:RealData}, their method seems to fail in \textit{exact} fairness.
+Our method provides valuable benefits on all these aspects.